APT Long Put Strategy

 Frequently asked questions

-A long put on APT is the long put strategy applied to APT (stock).
+- A long put on APT is the long put strategy applied to APT (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With APT stock trading near $5.67, the strikes shown on this page are snapped to the nearest listed APT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With APT stock at $5.47 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed APT chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the APT long put priced on this page is roughly $5.16 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the APT long put priced on this page is roughly $5.32 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current APT market-implied 1-standard-deviation expected move is approximately 39.48%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The APT market-implied 1-standard-deviation expected move in the same options snapshot is approximately 26.44%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.